PODCAST This month marks the 185th anniversary of one of the most devastating disasters in New York City history — The Great Fire of 1835.

 Nicolino Vicomte de Calyo was a political dissenter who fled Italy in the 1830s and settled in Baltimore, becoming entranced by the new American landscape.

 Although his most famous depictions of New York are of the city in flame, he also painted a few serene views (like the one below, a vantage of the harbor from Brooklyn Heights).

 His works are in many New York museums, including the Burning of the Merchant’s Exchange which is at the Museum of the City of New York.

 Another cool resource on the Great Fire is up at the CUNY website, with more pictures and more backstory as to New York’s capacity to fight blazes in the early 19th century.

-And if you’re so inclined, why not visit the New York City Fire Museum?
-It’s in SoHo and afterwards you can take a stroll down to the Financial District and imagine what it all might have looked like.
+And if you’re so inclined, why not visit the New York City Fire Museum as well?
+It’s in the area of Hudson Square and afterwards you can take a stroll down to the Financial District and imagine what it all might have looked like.

 The Bowery Boys: New York City History podcast is brought to you …. by you!

 We are now producing a new Bowery Boys podcast every week.
 We’re also looking to improve and expand the show in other ways — publishing, social media, live events and other forms of media.
 But we can only do this with your help!